exercism/DEPRECATED.x-api/README.md

 ## Releasing

-To update all of the language tracks with their latest commits, run:
+To update all of the language track data with their latest commits, run:

 ```
-git submodule foreach git pull origin master
+bundle update trackler
 ```

-Then commit the changes (`git commit -m "Update submodules"`) and push to both GitHub and Heroku.
+Then commit the changes (`git commit -m "Update trackler"`) and push to both GitHub and Heroku.

 ## License